xkapastel/electric-parens/readme.md

   enable more well-behaved synactic abstraction than fexprs or macros, and in particular they allow the concise expression of *monadic* design patterns.

-### Vau Expressions
-"First class macros", fexprs, history of Lisp.

-### Delimited Continuations
-Monadic patterns, examples: remove evaluation etc.

-### Arrows
-An arrow is a function, independent of Lisp procedures.
-Why have a second type of "procedure"?
-Because Lisp procedures are entangled with their environment through the use of variables.
-Arrows are combinators, which means they do not use variables, and are therefore completely independent of their environment.
-This simplifies formal manipulation, in particular program synthesis.

-## Creative Coding

-## Roadmap
-### Latent Spaces
-In my opinion, latent spaces are one of the coolest ideas to ever come out of computer science.
-Arithmetic operations are assigned meaning by optimizing a function, letting you implement semantics you can't describe explicitly.

-I plan on using *arrows*, a domain specific language embedded in Electric Lisp, to explore latent spaces.

 ## License
 Electric Parens is available under the GNU Affero General Public